Symposium Code of Conduct

 - Review the Audio-Visual Equipment and Presentation Software guidelines below to make sure your presentation will run on the equipment provided.
 In no case, will presenters be allowed to use their own computers for presentation.

 - Please focus your talk on the uniqueness of your approach, your results and findings, lessons learned and transferability.
 Presenters tend to spend too much time on background and methods and run out of time to present the most interesting findings.
 In general, the breadth of the abstracts received goes well beyond what can be explored in a 18 minute presentation.
 Make sure you will be communicating the most useful parts of your work.

 - Practice the talk.
 Extemporaneous talks tend to run long, get off track, and fail to convey the most important lessons learned.

 - NALMS does not endorse specific products or services.
 Therefore, papers presented by individuals representing corporations or projects conducted by corporations should avoid the use of trade or brand names and refer to the products or services by a generic descriptor.

 - Your session moderator should arrange to meet you and your other session presenters in the assigned meeting room 20 minutes or more before your session begins.
+Please plan to arrive at the time designated by your moderator.
 This gives you all time to briefly meet, go over the presentation order one last time and make sure all presentations have been uploaded to that room’s laptop and open without any trouble.